ibtihelgharsalah/Customer_Satisfaction_Analyzer/README.md

 # Customer Satisfaction Analyzer

-a RESTful API that allows businesses to measure the satisfaction of their customers in real-time.
+a RESTful, AI-empowered API that allows businesses to measure the satisfaction of their customers in real-time.

 ## Database